SihemMrk/MagicMirror/readme.md

 ## Getting started

 `npm install` It will install all modules listed as dependencies in package.json.
 `npm start` It will 'start' the app.

 ## Code organisation

-In index.js : code executed by electron.
+In index.js file : code executed by electron.
 In myInterface.js : UI code.